prakharbhardwaj/API-Demo/README.md

 # API-Demo
-Sample code for JSON "GET" and "PUSH" using NSURLSession
+Sample code for JSON GET and PUSH using NSURLSession